siddu-fungible/discovey/tools/docker/tgen/README.md

 To build linux traffic-generator container, do the following:

     1. Place necessary binaries/tools into this directory.
-    2. Add 'COPY' statements to Dockerfile to copy the binaries.
+    2. Add 'COPY' statements to Dockerfile to copy the binaries and please run ./setup_fio.sh
     3. sudo docker build -t <tgen_image_name> .

 To launch the container, do the following: